chromium/chromium/docs/gpu/webgl_bug_triage.md

 bugs during that shift.
 Bugs that aren't handled during a given shift stay with the triager; they don't spill over to the next shift, unless there's agreement with the person next on the triage rotation.

+Please create a saved query in Monorail for `component:Blink>WebGL` and select "Notify Immediately" to get emails for every change to a WebGL bug.

 This is intended to be a lightweight rotation that shouldn't take too much of the triager's time.
 For this reason it's scheduled independently of other shifts